Abiingit/Netflix-Clone/README.md

 # Netflix Clone

-## 📱 About the Project
-This is a **Netflix Clone** mobile application built using **React Native**.
-The app mimics the user interface and experience of Netflix, allowing users to browse movies, view details, and stream content.
-This project is created as part of a learning journey in React Native development.

-## 🚀 Features
+A React Native application that allows users to explore movies, search for their favorite films, and view details about each movie.
+The app features a sleek UI with a bottom tab navigator, home and search screens, and detailed movie pages.

+##Features 🎯

+- 🎬 **Browse Popular Movies** – Displays a collection of trending and popular movies. 🍿🎥🎞
+- 🔍 **Search Functionality** – Users can search for movies using keywords. 🎯📱✨
+- 🗺 **Navigation System** – Bottom tab navigation for easy switching between screens. 🚀📌🛠
+- 📜 **Movie Details** – View information about selected movies, including title, description, and poster. 📝🎥🖼
-- 📺 Home screen with a list of movies and TV shows
+- 🎨 **Sleek UI** – Designed with a clean and user-friendly interface. 🎨📲🖌
-- 🔍 Search functionality to find movies
-- 🎬 Movie details page with description, ratings, and trailer
-- 🏷️ Categories like Trending, Popular, and Top Rated
-- 🎥 Video streaming feature (To be implemented)
-- 📜 User authentication (To be added)

-## 🛠️ Technologies Used
+##Technologies Used 💻

-- **React Native**
+- **React Native** – Frontend framework 🎭📱
-- **JavaScript / TypeScript**
-- **Redux (for state management)**
+- **TypeScript** – Ensures type safety 🛡📜
-- **React Navigation** (for screen navigation)
+- **React Navigation** – Handles screen navigation 🗺🚀
+- **Axios** – Fetches movie data from an API 🌐📡
-- **TMDb API** (for fetching movie data)
+- **TMDb API** (Optional) – For retrieving movie details 🎞📊

 ## 📂 Screenshots
 <div style="display:flex;justify-items:space-around" >